qdrddr/damien-ai-4friends/flowise-app/README.md

 This guide is intended to help you get started with AI faster for:
 - Day-to-day computer tasks (Flowise)
+- You might need a mouse for this ;)

 # Requirements:
 - In your home directory on your local computer, create a directory called `flowise-app`.